FemkeKocken/m21project/Journal.md

 	- needs some quick drawings
 	- after that the wire frame

+I have also learned, that I should use my focus hours (9:00-12:00) for the more technical building (with short breaks).
+So I can do more of the creative stuff later in the afternoon.
 ## Entry 11/04/2023 ##

 I started the Figma file for Save Your Soul.
 Hurray!